bernhardAxonIvy/doc/source/concepts/error-handling.rst

 #.
 By an Error Start Event directly addressed in the element's inscription mask
    (If available on the inscription).

 #.
-By an Error Boundary Event attached directly to the activity the error comes
+By an Error Boundary Event attached directly to the activity, the error comes
    from.

 #.
 By an Error Start Event on the same process level if not thrown by an Error
    End Event.

 #.
 By an Error Handling on the next higher process level, starting there with
-   step 2 until the top level process is reached.
+   step 2 until the top-level process is reached.

 #.
 By a Project Error Process in the top-level project.